zoollcar/camunda-docs-manual-cn/content/user-guide/process-engine/database/database-schema.md

 If you are an enterprise customer, your license agreement might require you to report some metrics annually.
 Please store `root-process-instance-start`, `activity-instance-start`, `executed-decision-instances` and `executed-decision-elements` metrics for at least 18 months until they were reported.
 {{< /note >}}

-## Task Metrics Log (ACT_RU_TASK_METER_LOG)
+## Task Metrics 日志 (ACT_RU_TASK_METER_LOG)

 The `ACT_RU_TASK_METER_LOG` table contains a collection of task related metrics that can help draw conclusions about usage, load and performance of the BPM platform.
 Task metrics contain a pseudonymized and fixed-length value of task assignees and their time of appearance.
 Please find detailed information about how task metrics are collected in the [Metrics User Guide]({{< ref "/user-guide/process-engine/metrics.md">}}).

 Every assignment of a task to an assignee will create one row in `ACT_RU_TASK_METER_LOG`.